 Overview

-Peru is the eighth-most populous country in the Americas, with a population of 34 million and an average life expectancy of 77.4 years.
-The government continues to strive for an advanced health sector and medical services have improved in tandem with Peru’s development over the past two decades.
+Peru is the eighth-most populous country in the Americas, with a population of 34 million and an average life expectancy at birth of 77.9 years.
+The government continues to strive for an advanced health sector, and medical services have improved in tandem with Peru’s development over the past two decades.
 However, wide coverage disparity remains between Lima and the country’s rural regions.
-Peru’s 2023 budget included $6.7 billion for the health sector, an eight percent increase from 2022.
+Peru’s 2024 budget included $6.2 billion for the health sector.
 Priorities include improving hospital and primary care capacity, cancer prevention, child vaccination, and mental health.
-Following a temporary boost in spending due to COVID-19, spending growth has been slowing lately and will likely continue to do so should the pandemic continues to abate.

 Peru’s healthcare sector is a mix of public and private entities but remains concentrated in the public sector.
 The Ministry of Health (MINSA) serves 60 percent of Peruvians through a network of public hospitals and clinics, as well as offers Seguro Integral de Salud (SIS), publicly funded insurance.
 EsSalud, the national social security program, serves 30 percent and in the last few years has inaugurated two public-private partnership hospitals to expand service.
 The remaining 10 percent of the population obtains coverage through either the Armed Forces, National Police, or the private sector.
 The Superintendency of National Health acts as the industry’s supervisory and regulatory body.